ngrock90/Day-Dee-Eurodance-Radio-Kodi-Addon/README.md

 # Installation

-After Kodi is download is finished for your device,now open Kodi and click to Settings icon>>>Add-ons>>>Install from zip file>>>External storage>>>Download>>>Than search file you have downloaded and click on it>>>After addon is installed you will see confirmation message in Kodi.Now go back to start of app and click My add-ons>>>Music add-ons>>>and click on Day Dee Eurodance Radio.
+After Kodi download is finished for your device,open Kodi and follow next instructions: click to Settings icon>>>Add-ons>>>Install from zip file>>>External storage>>>Download>>>Than search file you have downloaded from our sources and click on it>>>After addon is installed you will see confirmation message in Kodi.Now go back to start of app and click My add-ons>>>Music add-ons>>>and click on Day Dee Eurodance Radio,if you hear the music addon works properly.

-Now radio should work on Kodi.
+This Addon/Plugin works on all Kodi devices.

+Tested on Kodi v18.4 - Leia

 For more see this guide:
 https://kodi.wiki/view/Add-on_manager#How_to_install_from_a_ZIP_file